 Have you ever felt the urge to leave?

-That burning sensation in your chest; the crave for adventure?
+That burning sensation in your chest; the craving for adventure?
 That’s where I was three years ago.
 I had been working in sales for the last couple of years and wasn’t finding any sense to my routine life in Quebec anymore.
 Although I had some pretty fun music projects going on at that time, I really felt like the timing was right.
-I was ready to drop out of everything and go on an “inspirational quest” to discover myself more through traveling.
+I was ready to drop out of everything and go on an “inspirational quest” to discover myself as a traveling singer and songwriter.